adibarra/adibarra.com/src/pages/posts/tamugd-writeup.md

 ### Parsing the Data

 I decided to use Python to extract the data from the PDFs.
-I have a good amount of experience with the language, and I knew there was a [library available](https://pypdf2.readthedocs.io/en/latest/index.html) for extracting data from PDFs.
+I have a good amount of experience with the language, and I knew there was a library available (<GithubLink repo="py-pdf/pypdf" />) for extracting data from PDFs.
 However, I quickly discovered that the resultant PDF data were difficult to parse.
 The PDFs were not in a consistent format across the years.
 Some of the data, specifically the names of professors, was even missing for specific courses.
 All this translated to an unbelievable amount of manual work or many headaches trying to parse the data while dealing with all sorts of edge cases.

 After many headaches, I managed to write a parser (<GithubLink repo="adibarra/tamugd-parser" />) that could take the extracted data and convert it into a format that I could use.
 The parser was not perfect and sometimes missed data, but after multiple revisions, I did manage to fix all of the bugs I found.